syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 **Filtering AutoComplete items**

-EditControl provides options to filter context choice items while typing.
-This can be done by using the [FilterAutoCompleteItems](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~FilterAutoCompleteItems.html) property.
+The EditControl provides an option to filter context choice items while typing by using the [FilterAutoCompleteItems](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~FilterAutoCompleteItems.html) property.

-FilterAutoCompleteItems property when set to `true`, filters the item in the AutoComplete Context Choice, and the filtered item alone will be visible.
-When set to `false`, all the items will be visible, and the selection will be navigated to the item.
+When the FilterAutoCompleteItems property is set to `true`, it filters the item in the AutoComplete Context Choice and the filtered item alone will be visible.
+When set to `false`, all the items will be visible and the selection will be navigated to the item.

 ![](Intellisense-images/Intellisense_img2.png)

 **Showing or hiding ContextChoice pop-up**

-You can also programmatically show / hide the Context Choice pop-up by calling the [ShowContextChoice](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ShowContextChoice.html) and [CloseContextChoice](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~CloseContextChoice.html) functions.
+You can also programmatically show or hide the Context Choice pop-up by calling the [ShowContextChoice](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ShowContextChoice.html) and [CloseContextChoice](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~CloseContextChoice.html) functions.

 {% tabs %}